coffee2code/admin-expert-mode/readme.txt

     * Help text about "Common Settings"
     * Help text about "Optional"

+* Settings - Privacy
+    * Paragraphs of text describing the Privacy Policy page

 NOTE: This plugin does NOT remove input field labels or section headers, nor anything containing actual data.
 In a few cases, descriptive text is left intact when it is of enough importance to warrant retention, or the markup structure does not facilitate easy removal.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/admin-expert-mode/) | [Plugin Directory Page](https://wordpress.org/plugins/admin-expert-mode/) | [GitHub](https://github.com/coffee2code/admin-expert-mode/) | [Author Homepage](http://coffee2code.com)